 The GameSense program at Plainridge Park Casino was available to casino guests at the time of the casino's grand opening in June 2015.
-While key program objectives have remained the same, program managers noted that there was a period of adjustment during the first six months which has levelled out as Advisors have refined their roles to be as effective as possible.
-The GameSense program has undergone multiple waves of evaluation with various data collection methodologies which ranged from an electronic checklist used by GameSense Advisors, GameSense Info Center visitor surveys, general casino patron surveys and casino staff surveys.
-Some key findings from Wave I and II of the evaluation include:
+While key program objectives have remained the same, program managers noted that there was a period of adjustment during the first six months, which has leveled out as GameSense Advisors have refined their roles to be as effective as possible.
+The GameSense program has undergone multiple waves of evaluation, with various data collection methodologies ranging from an electronic checklist used by GameSense Advisors to GameSense Info Center visitor surveys, general casino patron surveys, and casino staff surveys.
+Some key findings from the GameSense Evaluation report include: